CircuitVerse/CircuitVerseDocs/docs/miscellaneous.md

 - Cout (status output) : This is an OUTPUT port for getting **carry** after the operation on given operands.
 - Ans : As name suggests, Output of **Result** after the operation on given operands.

+**STEPS FOR USAGE** :
+> Location of ALU : Under the **Misc** section.

+- Drop the ALU on Canvas
+- Place the Operand Inputs
+- Take an input with BitWidth of 3 Bits for ctr input (ALU opcode)
+- Take the outputs using output tool for different opcodes and values of operands.

 <iframe width="600px" height="400px" src="https://circuitverse.org/simulator/embed/12141" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>

 **Opcodes For Different functionalities of ALU ( values for ctr) :**